nrabulinski/settei/README.md

 this means i'll try to only do `imports = [ ./foo ];` or `imports = [ ./bar.nix ]` but not `imports = [ ./x/y/z.nix ];`
 - the file should be roughly in order of most interesting to least interesting options.
 - `imports` should be the first attribute (except for `_file`)
-- anything that goes into `modules` should be usable by others. any options specific to me go into `hosts/default.nix` or `hosts/common`.
+- anything that goes into `modules` should be usable by others, except for `modules/common`.
 - there should be no implicit state anywhere in the config.
 (sounds obvious but this is already broken with legion and the zfs pool but i'll let that one slide) to achieve this i still need to create a proper live iso with my config and my bootstrapping ssh key